 Is the Nordic Messi the ‘real deal’?

 Martin Ødegaard, the blonde Norwegian footballer now signed to Real Madrid, is only 20 years old.
 Yet he has been hyped as a prodigy for almost a decade.
 Sought by Pep Guardiola’s Bayern as well as Manchester United, in 2015 he finally opted to become a ‘galactico’ with Los Blancos.
 Nevertheless, he has found the going tough and has spent a lot of time away on loan.
-Yet his fortunes have gradually improved – he already has 16 caps for Norway – and he is currently being tipped to move into Dutch football, probably with Ajax, the Dutch champions.
+Yet his fortunes have gradually improved – he already has 16 caps for Norway – and he is currently being tipped to move over to Ajax.
 The late flowering of his talent has given the youngster renewed confidence, and his true ambition still seems to be to break into the Real Madrid first team.